Expert Drug and Alcohol Detox Treatment Center in Florida

 Even when withdrawal symptoms aren’t life-threatening, they are often extremely uncomfortable or painful.
-Strong cravings can make it difficult to maintain your sobriety, and it can be hard to resist using drugs or alcohol to ease the pain and discomfort.
-Symptoms are typically strongest within the first few days after quitting drugs or alcohol, but you might continue to experience symptoms for years to come.
-Learning how to deal with recurrent symptoms can make the difference between long-term success and relapses, but these skills are hard to figure out on your own.
+Symptoms are typically strongest within the first few days after abstaining from a substance, but can be experienced for years to come.
+Learning how to deal with recurrent symptoms can further support one’s long-term recovery success.
+Having the right treatment and support system in place is critical.

-Medication can sometimes be prescribed to help ease specific withdrawal symptoms or to treat symptoms so they don’t turn deadly.
-Medical monitoring during detox might involve the doctor keeping track of your blood pressure, heart rate, breathing rate and other vital signs.
+In some cases, we may prescribe medication to help ease specific withdrawal symptoms or to treat symptoms so they don’t turn deadly.
+Medical monitoring during detox might require tracking vital signs, such as blood pressure, heart rate, breathing rate and more.

-Your detox experience is tailored specifically to your needs, so the length of detox depends on your prior drug use patterns and your level of addiction.
-Our board-certified doctors and nurses are experienced in dealing with a wide range of withdrawal symptoms, so you can rest assured that your medical team has the skills and knowledge to get you safely through detox.
+The detox experience is tailored specifically to the patients’ needs and preferences, so the duration depends on prior drug use patterns and specific level of addiction.
+Our board-certified doctors and nurses are experienced in dealing with a wide range of withdrawal symptoms, so patients can rest assured our medical team has the skills and knowledge to usher them safely through detox.